25 of the Best Free Vocal Plugins (VST, AU, AAX)

 Check it out: preFIX

-Another plugin that tackles bad recordings, you can use this to clean up your track by fixing unwanted frequencies, for phase alignment, and to make adjustments to the spatial stereo field.
+Another plugin that tackles bad recordings, you can use this to clean up your track by fixing unwanted frequencies, for phase alignment, and making adjustments to the spatial stereo field.
 Although some users have complained about the faders not being the best, extra features such as the gate leave very little room for further grievances.

 Virtual Effect Audio by GVST